 "Beauty Incarnation - Han and Roman Female Cultural Relics Exhibition" Kicks off

-Changsa, China, (ANTARA/Xinhua-AsiaNet)- On the morning of June 15, the "Beauty Personalized - Han and Roman Female Cultural Relics Exhibition" kicked off in the Hunan Museum.
+CHANGSHA, China, June 26, 2024 (GLOBE NEWSWIRE) -- On the morning of June 15, the "Beauty Personalized - Han and Roman Female Cultural Relics Exhibition" kicked off in the Hunan Museum.
 Precious national cultural relics, such as genuine unlined clothes of plain yarn with curving-front, are exhibited for the first time.
 The exhibition will last until October 7.

 The exhibition, planned jointly by the Hunan Museum and Roman Cultural Heritage Supervision Administration, displays more than 200 pieces/set exhibits from 19 museums, including the Hunan Museum and Musei Capitolini (Capitoline Museums) of Rome, Italy.
 Items on show include bronze works, pottery, gold and silver ware, glassware, textiles, jade ware, and sculpture.